FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/MobileDevices.md

     - This feature is integrated to your system software and will usually require a network provider, like a SIM card, for your phone to be able to have access to cellular data and share it with other devices.

-### 1.2 Compare and Contrast Accessories and Connectivity Options for Mobile Devices

 ### Accessories for Mobile Devices

 - **Touch pens**